UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantSubscriptionDetailRes.md

 ### GetUnfinishedSubscriptionPendingUpdate

-`func (o *UnibeeApiMerchantSubscriptionDetailRes) GetUnfinishedSubscriptionPendingUpdate() UnibeeApiBeanSubscriptionPendingUpdateDetail`
+`func (o *UnibeeApiMerchantSubscriptionDetailRes) GetUnfinishedSubscriptionPendingUpdate() UnibeeApiBeanDetailSubscriptionPendingUpdateDetail`

 GetUnfinishedSubscriptionPendingUpdate returns the UnfinishedSubscriptionPendingUpdate field if non-nil, zero value otherwise.

 ### GetUnfinishedSubscriptionPendingUpdateOk

-`func (o *UnibeeApiMerchantSubscriptionDetailRes) GetUnfinishedSubscriptionPendingUpdateOk() (*UnibeeApiBeanSubscriptionPendingUpdateDetail, bool)`
+`func (o *UnibeeApiMerchantSubscriptionDetailRes) GetUnfinishedSubscriptionPendingUpdateOk() (*UnibeeApiBeanDetailSubscriptionPendingUpdateDetail, bool)`

 GetUnfinishedSubscriptionPendingUpdateOk returns a tuple with the UnfinishedSubscriptionPendingUpdate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetUnfinishedSubscriptionPendingUpdate

-`func (o *UnibeeApiMerchantSubscriptionDetailRes) SetUnfinishedSubscriptionPendingUpdate(v UnibeeApiBeanSubscriptionPendingUpdateDetail)`
+`func (o *UnibeeApiMerchantSubscriptionDetailRes) SetUnfinishedSubscriptionPendingUpdate(v UnibeeApiBeanDetailSubscriptionPendingUpdateDetail)`

 SetUnfinishedSubscriptionPendingUpdate sets UnfinishedSubscriptionPendingUpdate field to given value.